 7. Cost Per Install

-Cost per install measures the acquisition costs you took for each customer via paid ads.
-In other words, it tracks how much you spend making the users install your app.
+Cost per install measures the acquisition costs you took for each installation via paid ads or other paid activities.
+In other words, it tracks how much you spend to convince the users to install your app.

 8. Cost Per Click